Big Changes You Can Make to Improve Your Indoor Air Quality

 - Bathe pets regularly

 Our favorite solution is using our Large Room Air Purifier, which has a carbon pre-filter to trap large particles and odor, and a True HEPA filter, which can remove particles in your air down to 0.3 microns in size.
-For those of us who also want our home to have a pleasant, familiar scent that doesn't cancel out the clean air being generated from an air purifier, our Large Room Air Purifier is equipped with an aromatherapy option, so you can choose to scent your space with 100% Pure Essential Oils over chemical and synthetic home fragrance options.
+For those of us who also want our home to have a pleasant, familiar scent that doesn't cancel out the clean air being generated from an air purifier, our air purifiers are equipped with aromatherapy options, so you can choose to scent your space with 100% Pure Essential Oils over chemical and synthetic home fragrance options.